top of page

 Global Classroom Summer Project

-This July, Harmony Alternative will invite learners aged 9–14 to join us for a month of meaningful learning by the Cornish coast with the Global Classroom Project's Summer Programme as a site introduction to our year project.
+This summer, Harmony Alternative will invite learners aged 9–14 to join us for a month of meaningful learning with the Global Classroom Project's Summer Programmes as an introduction to our year project.

 Ages: 9–14 years